-Medical auditors perform coding quality audits and review of clinical documents, physician billing records, administrative data, and coding records.
+Medical auditors perform coding quality audits and reviews of clinical documents, physician billing records, administrative data, and coding records.
 They ensure compliance with industry regulations as well as maintain quality assurance.
-They also provide ongoing feedback and analysis of the education needs for the providers and staff.
+They also provide ongoing feedback and analysis of the educational needs of the providers and staff.
 Certified medical auditors are also known as compliance auditors.
 This requires knowledge of federal, state, and payer-specific regulations (Medicare and Medicaid) and policies pertaining to documentation, coding, and billing.
-A knowledge of ICD-10-CM, CPT, and HCPCS coding is required.
+Knowledge of ICD-10-CM, CPT, and HCPCS coding is required.

 The Medical Auditing curriculum prepares individuals for employment as health care auditors and compliance auditors.

 For more information, contact Wanda Tenpenny, Instructional Coordinator, at 252-493-7509 or email@example.com.

 Health Care Facilities

 Jobs include: Medical Auditor, Health Care Auditor, Medical Billing Auditor, Compliance Auditor, Medical Coding Auditor, Medical Records Auditor, Clinical Auditor, Medical Coding Quality Auditor

 Medical Terminology I & II

 Advanced Coding Methodologies